 Should you be running an operating system (i.e. Windows) that is current on updates and security patches?
 Sure.
 Does having Windows 10 mean you’re secure?
 Hell no. Does having Windows 7 after January, without Extended Security Updates mean the computer is simply going to get ‘hacked’ just sitting there?
 No. Would I recommend people run Windows 7 without ESU?
 Not forever and not really.

 The point is, system security is not a silver bullet.
 It’s not as simple as, “switch to Windows 10 and you’re secure!”
-You can fuck up a Windows 10 installation really quickly, if you’re logged-in as a full Administrator (which is the out of the box setup!), are using Edge (or even Chrome or Firefox) without a properly-configured adblocker with malvertising/click-jacking protection (such as uBlock Origin), and without targeted antivirus in place, such as ESET NOD32.
+You can screw up a Windows 10 installation really quickly, if you’re logged-in as a full Administrator (which is the out of the box setup!), are using Edge (or even Chrome or Firefox) without a properly-configured adblocker with malvertising/click-jacking protection (such as uBlock Origin), and without targeted antivirus in place.
 Having antivirus alone, isn’t going to protect you.
 Having no antivirus with a web browser and an ad-blocker, isn’t going to protect you.
 Security requires a layered approach and it’s a combination of things, that helps keep most end-users (that’s you and your employees browsing the web for inventory pricing and pics, browsing social media, etc.) safe while you work.

 Where Computer Peeps are a managed service provider and typically don’t offer one-off support, this is one thing we do believe in and we’re providing this service for consignment and resale stores.